 Like I said, the rooms are pretty basic, but good enough.
 Access is easy, and you have all you need inside.
 Plus, the managers here love helping out mongers with their needs, and are always willing to do you a favor or two, and often steer you in the right direction.
 They’ll also have your back if your chica decides to be argumentative for whatever reason.
 They get the game here.

 The D’Piero Hotel is popular amongst mongers and regular guests alike.
 It’s not luxurious by any means, but it’s definitely clean, quiet, and staffed with friendly attendants that are always happy to help with whatever you need.
 They make it a point to go out of their way to treat everyone as politely as possible, and you’ll notice it.

 Located in the Vilas Ana Maria area, the D’Piero is walking distance to practically everything you need, whether it’s groceries, a pharmacy, and also plenty of bars and restaurants.
 And since it’s Sosua, that means there’s always working girls at the bars, so you won’t have to go far to find any.
-You’re also a quick cab ride downtown, or to the beach.
-It’s an ideal spot for sure.

-Rooms vary depending on you want, with the smallest, most basic rooms having slightly outdated decor, a small television, and sizable showers.
+Rooms vary depending on what you want, with the smallest, most basic rooms having slightly outdated decor, a small television, and sizable showers.
 Upgrades to larger rooms include updated furnishings and possibly a balcony.
 There’s also a pool on the property.

 Breakfast is free every morning too, which is always a good thing if you’re trying to save money, or just favor convenience.

 Room rates start anywhere from $40-75 a night, depending on the time of year, and availability.
 You can usually find a double room for around $50 a night, which is a good deal for what you’re getting.
 Plenty of guys that stay here end up making it their go-to hotel each time they’re in town.